Truth-In-Savings

 • If a non-proprietary ATM or POS terminal was not working properly or did not have enough cash

-• If, due to circumstances beyond Quorum’s control, the transfer is prevented, despite reasonable precautions
+• If, due to circumstances beyond Quorum’s control, the transfer is prevented, despite reasonable precautions taken

-taken There may be other exceptions stated in our agreement with you 6.
-ATM Transaction Fees Refer to Quorum’s Fee Schedule at quorumfcuorg ATMs not owned by Quorum may charge a fee for a balance inquiry, even if you do not complete a transaction 7.
+There may be other exceptions stated in our agreement with you 6.
+ATM Transaction Fees Refer to Quorum’s Fee Schedule.
+ATMs not owned by Quorum may charge a fee for a balance inquiry, even if you do not complete a transaction 7.
 Foreign Transactions Purchases and cash advances made in foreign countries and foreign currencies will be billed in US dollars The conversion rate to dollars as well as foreign conversion fees, plus an International Service Assessment fee of 1% of the international transaction amount, will be made as of the date the transaction is posted to the Account in accordance with the operating regulations for international transactions established by MasterCard

 1. Disclosure of Account Information to Third Parties Quorum will disclose information to third parties about accounts or transactions:

-a When it is necessary for completing transfers; or b In order to verify the existence and condition of an account for third party, such as a credit bureau or merchant; or c In order to comply with government agency or court orders; or d If Quorum has written permission; or e Pursuant to Quorum’s Privacy Policy 9.
+a.
+When it is necessary for completing transfers; or b In order to verify the existence and condition of an account for third party, such as a credit bureau or merchant; or c.
+In order to comply with government agency or court orders; or d.
+If Quorum has written permission; or e Pursuant to Quorum’s Privacy Policy 9.
 Documentation You can get a receipt at the time you make any transfer to or from your account using one of our ATMs or point-of-sale terminals Your electronic funds transfers will also be shown on your monthly account statement

 1. Error Resolution